RMCampos/syncable/DEPLOYMENT.md

 - Uses Next.js standalone output for optimized production bundle
 - Multi-stage build reduces final image size
 - Timezone is set to America/Sao_Paulo in the database connection
+- Images are automatically built and published via GitHub Actions